ITR Filing Deadline Missed?

 Q- Is GST a direct tax?

-Q- Give some examples about direct tax?
+Q- what are some examples of direct tax?

 Some examples of direct taxes are:- Income Tax, Wealth Tax, Estate Tax, Corporate Tax, Capital Gain Tax, etc.